Providing compassionate and expert care, advocacy and education in southern Saskatchewan for 50 years.

-Our team consists of sEVEN staff members, as well as BSW/MSW and MEd practicum students during school semesters.
-Our staff are committed, qualified and focused exclusively on the issue of sexual violence in our community.
-Counsellors are Masters educated, trained in EMDR (what is this?), any other trauma therapies with additional trainin
+Our team consists of seven staff members, as well as BSW/MSW and MEd practicum students.
+Our staff are committed, highly qualified and hold expertise in sexual violence and recovery.
+Counsellors are Masters educated, trained in EMDR (what is this?) and Somatic Experiencing, Sandtray, and Play Therapy.
+They take an eclectic client-centre

-Our team consists of sEVEN staff members, as well as BSW/MSW and MEd practicum students during school semesters.
-Our staff are committed, qualified and focused exclusively on the issue of sexual violence in our community.
-Counsellors are Masters educated, trained in EMDR (what is this?), any other trauma therapies with additional training related to trauma and child therapy.
-They take a generalist, eclectic client-centred approach - treating each person and their experiences as individual and unique.
+Our team consists of seven staff members, as well as BSW/MSW and MEd practicum students.
+Our staff are committed, highly qualified and hold expertise in sexual violence and recovery.
+Counsellors are Masters educated, trained in EMDR (what is this?) and Somatic Experiencing, Sandtray, and Play Therapy.
+They take an eclectic client-centred approach - treating each person and their experiences as individual and unique and customizing their approach to the person.

 To learn more about our impact, click here to read our most recent annual report.